taddeus/wspy/README.md

 The `AsyncServer` class has the same API as `Server`, but uses [EPOLL](https://docs.python.org/2/library/select.html#epoll-objects) instead of threads.
 This means that when you send a message, it is put into a queue to be sent later when the socket is ready.
-The client argument is againa modified `Connection` instance, with a non-blocking `send()` method (`recv` is still blocking, use the server's `onmessage` callback instead).
+The client argument is again a modified `Connection` instance, with a non-blocking `send()` method (`recv` is still blocking, use the server's `onmessage` callback instead).